mainmatter/svelte-workshop/3-svelte-components.iapresenter/text.md

 </ImageWrapper>
 ```

- - same as the +layout.svelte page, we can add <slot> to a component
  - anything inside the wrapping <slot> element will be the fallback in case no slot is provided
+ - this is the insertion point for the children of the component
 ---
 ## Named slots
 ```html